andronsay/yt/README.md

-# yt - Silly Program for YouTube
+# yt.exe - Silly Program for YouTube
-This is a silly YouTube program that will allow you to open certain YouTube pages from the Windows terminal.
+This is a silly program that will allow you to open certain YouTube pages from the Windows terminal.

 Console commands